Our vision is to become a transformative urologic practice.

 Joseph Drago, MD, was director of the Division of Urology from 1986-1993.
 The division was then directed by Robert Badalamant, MD, until 1994.
 Dr. Wise took over as interim director in 1995.

 In 1996, Dr. Robert R. Bahnson was appointed professor and director of the Division of Urology.
 Dr. Bahnson graduated from Tufts University Medical School in Boston.
 He completed his urological training at Northwestern University in Chicago.
 He was an assistant professor of Urology at Washington University in St. Louis until 1987.
 At the University of Pittsburgh he was an associate professor for 9 years before coming to Ohio State.
 He was instrumental in Ohio State’s College of Medicine receiving a gift of $1.5 million in 1999 for the establishment of the Dave Longaberger Chair in Urology.

 In November 2006, the Board of Trustees approved the establishment of the Department of Urology.
 This new status will enhance the collaborative research and educational efforts between basic science and clinical departments and support the overall mission of the Ohio State University Wexner Medical Center.

 Dr. Bahnson served as chair of the department until September 2014.

 In July 2012, the Department of Urology relocated from Cramblett Medical Clinic to the newly remodeled Eye and Ear Institute.

 Dr. Bodo Knudsen has served as the interim chair of the Department of Urology from September 2014 until July 1, 2016.

 In July 2015, the multidisciplinary GU clinic opened at the first floor clinic of the Brain and Spine Institute.

-July 1, 2016 Dr. Cheryl T. Lee assumes the role of Chair of the Department of Urology as The Dorothy M. Davis Chair in Cancer Research.
+July 1, 2016 Dr. Cheryl T. Lee assumes the role of Professor of the Department of Urology as The Dorothy M. Davis Professor in Cancer Research.

 RecognitionEdward C. Kaps Hope Award Goes to Patrick DiMeo, BSN, RN